laminlabs/lamindb/docs/faq/acid.md

 If an upload process is externally killed during Phase 2, the artifact remains flagged with `_storage_ongoing = True`.
 This is visible in the UI, and the system knows the data is incomplete.
 You can then re-run `lamin save` or `artifact.save()` to attempt uploading the artifact a second time.

-### ACID guarantees for Collection.append()
+### ACID guarantees for collections

-In tabular lakehouse formats like Iceberg, appending rows to a table means writing new Parquet files to storage and atomically updating a manifest file to point to a new snapshot.
+In tabular lakehouse formats like Iceberg or DuckLake, appending rows to a table means writing new Parquet files to storage and atomically updating a metadata file (or relational database, in DuckLake's case) to point to a new snapshot.

-In LaminDB, appending data to a dataset is handled via `Collection.append()`.
-Because LaminDB manages immutable artifacts, it does not mutate existing files.
+LaminDB uses an identical architectural pattern for dataset appends, but generalized beyond tabular data.
+When you call `Collection.append()`, LaminDB does not mutate existing files.
 Instead, it provides ACID guarantees and snapshot isolation through versioning:

 1. **Artifact creation:** The new data is saved as a new `Artifact` (following the two-phase commit described above).
+Just like Iceberg writing a new Parquet file, the data is staged in storage.
 2. **Collection versioning:** LaminDB creates a _new version_ of the `Collection` that links to the new artifact alongside the existing ones.
+This is the equivalent of Iceberg atomically updating its manifest to point to a new snapshot.

 This architecture guarantees: